erimcg/Using-D3js/01_01_creating_selections.md

 If a selector function is passed to `selection.select`, the selector function must return a single element of null.
 If a selector function is passed to `selection.selectAll`, the selector function must return an array or pseudo-array, like a NodeList.

 Consider the SVG in the example below.
 The SVG element uses `&lt;g&gt;` tags to group circle elements into rows.
-In order to get all of the circles that are descendents of the first `g` element we call `selection.select` to get the first `g` element and then chain a call to `selection.selectAll` to get all of the `circle` elements that are children of the selected `g` element.
+In order to get all of the circles that are descendants of the first `g` element we call `selection.select` to get the first `g` element and then chain a call to `selection.selectAll` to get all of the `circle` elements that are children of the selected `g` element.
 Once we have a selection containing the elements we want to modify, we can modify the attributes of the elements in the selection using the `attr` method.
 Note: we discuss the `attr` method in the next section.

 <pre>